hsnknc-engineer/LAMBDA-CICD/README.md

  # AWS Lambda Deployment with GitHub Actions (CI/CD Pipeline)

 This project demonstrates the deployment of an AWS Lambda function using GitHub Actions as part of a CI/CD workflow.
-The goal is to automate the deployment of a Python Lambda function whenever a push event occurs in the main branch, specifically in the lambda/ directory.
 The setup includes the use of GitHub Secrets for secure credential management and automates key tasks such as installing dependencies, packaging the Lambda function, and deploying it to AWS.

 <br>